sylviebunny/EMS/README.md

 # Enfec-EMS
-This is an event management system created by Enfec back end developers.
-The whole system covers 3 types users, customer/organizer/admin.
+This is an event management system created by Enfec back-end developers.
+The whole system covers 3 types users: customer/organizer/admin.
 Customer can use this website to search any ongoing events, choose seats and place tickets orders; Organizer can place venue orders and post event information; Admin can help both organizers and customers resolve user issues.

 ## Event Service